savitamoorthi/Clinical_Intelligence_Assistant/README.md

 ## Acknowledgments

 - University of Chicago MSADS faculty and advisors
-- MIT Laboratory for Computational Physiology (MIMIC-III dataset)
+- MIT Laboratory for Computational Physiology (MIMIC-IV dataset)
 - LangChain and LangGraph communities
 - Open-source contributors to all dependencies